 - Searching other systems to scope the incident.

-These often require hypotheses about what the bad guy is doing, what they are after, etc. that are better done at the higher-level.
+These often require hypotheses about what the intruder is doing, what they are after, etc. that are better done at the higher-level.
 For example, instead of cleaning up an endpoint, the team may decide to monitor it to determine what other systems are involved.

 The input to this phase is a list of hypotheses about what is going on and associated confidence values.
 We need to first come up with possible actions that we can do to either better understand or take control of the situation.